 41 Black Flowers and Plants You Can Plant in Your Garden

 If you are looking to go a little darker in your gardening theme, it's only natural to consider adding some black flowers to your home or garden.
 It's always crucial to find the right balance to any garden when it comes to color, which is why we always recommend a variety of different flowers and colors.
-In this article, gardener Emma Braby looks at 41 of our favorite black flowers to add a little mystery to your gardening area or home landscape.
+In this article, we take a deeper look at some of our favorite black flowers to add a little mystery to your gardening area or home landscape.

 There’s no doubt about it; the color black is back.
 Although there’s always a place for pretty pastels, raunchy reds, and beautiful blue flowers in our gardens, the color black is becoming very popular indeed.
 Not only do black flowers and plants make other colors pop, but they also add an air of elegance and drama to our landscape.